Even though picnics make it on every parent’s Summer Fun list, not that many families actually do it.

 - Crackers and peanut butter – Two foods that were made for each other.

-- Baby carrots and hummus – I like to transport hummus in stainless steel mini container with leak-proof lead.
+- Baby carrots and hummus – I like to transport hummus in stainless steel mini container with a leak-proof lead.

 - Fruit and Nut energy bars – 5 minutes of prep time and 1 hour of refrigeration to get those healthy and sweet energy bars that kids love.